markusschaeffer/diploma-thesis/README.md

 # TODO

-- Decouple MongoDB from RESTServer (2 Versions of RESTServer needed)
-- IP handling for AWS nodes
 - Bootnode on a remote node
 - Voting and ReadWrite scenario implementation
 - Increase Number of Open File Descriptors for EC2 Instances?